HazDuck/jgtt/README.md

+# Tech Test

+## Set up

+- To add the Recently Viewed & Recommendations section, add the section in the customiser.
+(Note the section may not appear in the customiser, you might need to view the site outside of the customiser).

+## Testing

+- When testing, empty local storage > jgRecentlyViewedData in the browser to clear any viewed products

+## Dev notes

+- npm run build and shopify theme dev -e development in two separate terminals

+- To add a new component on the site add an element of data-js-component=‘component name’ and data-js-props=‘json of props’.

+- Then in App.tsx import the component into the components obj

+- Unfortunately I bumped into a Vite issue that I don’t have time to fix so the above won’t work until that is resolved.

+---

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.